-SuperCoach Online and the training preparation form
+SuperCoach Online & training preparation form

 In SuperCoach Online I can easily convert the learning goals to a training setup.
 The tool then searches for the appropriate exercises and compiles them into the trainingsform.
 This can be downloaded and printed and is sent to the SuperCoach Online smartphone App.